Aranmula Ponnamma: Career

 Ponnamma's acting debut happened at the age of 29, in a play titled Bhagyalakshmi.
-She went on to act in plays such as Prasanna, Chechi, Jeevithayathra and Rakthabandham, before debuting in films.
+Before making her film debut, she went on to perform in plays like Prasanna, Chechi, Jeevithayathra, and Rakthabandham.
 Her debut role was that of the mother of the character played by Miss Kumari, a prominent actress at that time, in Sasidharan (1950).
 The same year she did another role as a mother in the Thikkurissy Sukumaran Nair starrer Amma, which was the first film of noted producer T. E. Vasudevan and also the 18th Malayalam film.
 In 1968, she acted in the film Viruthan Shanku directed by P. Venu, the first full-length comedy in Malayalam cinema.
 She was typecasted in mother roles.
 In her own words: "I did play a negative role in Paadunna Puzha and that of a wayward woman in Yachakan.
 But after that I was always cast as the mother.
 As the mother of two children, I was very comfortable in that role.
 My role model was my mother, Parukutty Amma, who had to look after her five children on her own after my father, Malethu Kesava Pillai, passed away when I was nine.
 In fact, in Amma, my fifth film, I was merely acting as my mother."
 In her career spanning over 60 years, she acted as the mother or grandmother of first generation actors like Thikkurissy Sukumaran Nair, second generation actors like Prem Nazir and Sathyan and third generation actors like Mammootty, Mohanlal and Suresh Gopi.

 She appeared last in the film Gourisankaram (2004).
 She died on 21 February 2011, aged 96, at a private hospital in Thiruvananthapuram.